Written on: January 9, 2013 by Phillip J. Baratz

 Though we still have another couple of months of winter ahead of us, in today’s “reality” there is no room for complacency for the owners or managers of heating oil companies.
 The notion of sitting back once the season ends, and then just waiting for the next season to show up, is part of the reason why many dealers struggle.

 Reflecting on the past year (or years), and using those assessments to plan for the future is key.
 Did your expected (or budgeted) performance match against your actual performance?
 There are many metrics that need to be examined in order to answer that question.
 Did your Service Departments have too many “return visits” (non-billable)?
-Did your sales department reach their sales, quality of sales, and/or retention goals?* How did What's your plan?your dispatchers and drivers do—deliveries per hour, gallons per hour, stops per hour…whatever you use to gauge satisfactory results?
+Did your sales department reach their sales, quality of sales, and/or retention goals?* How did your dispatchers and drivers do—deliveries per hour, gallons per hour, stops per hour…whatever you use to gauge satisfactory results?
 All of these operational items must be tracked, checked and managed in order for your company to have anything close to peak performance.
 Many people simply look at the bottom line, or the margin per gallon, but often these numbers are either known too late in the year to do anything about them, or are important indicators that ignore the “other” important indications.

 With data in hand, the late spring and the summer are the time to start to fix things.
 Decisions about whether or not to extend service contracts to customers who have way too many service calls shouldn’t be taken too lightly.
 Personnel training, so difficult during the winter, also needs to be a focal point of the “off-season”.
 Since you should know who the “problem customers” and the “underperforming employees” are, the panic that hits all too many dealers during the first cold snap of the fall should be nothing other than exactly what you have prepared and staffed for.